GeveoAu/blog/_posts/2022-11-18-Managing Project Dependencies with Git.md

     git subtree pull --prefix submoduleOne https://github.com/Udith-Gayan/submodule-one.git main --squash

-If you make a change to anything in *‘submoduleOne’* the commit will be stored in the parent repository and its logs.
+If you make a change to anything in *submoduleOne* the commit will be stored in the parent repository and its logs.
 That is the biggest change from submodules.
 If you now want to update the subtree remote repository with that commit, you must run the same command, excluding --squash and replacing ‘pull’ with ‘push’

     git subtree push --prefix submoduleOne https://github.com/Udith-Gayan/submodule-one.git main